DWMi/Projektarbete-Webbshop/README.md

 We are five guys who together have developed this site from scratch.
 The project has been a great way to learn how to plan and execute a full scale project.
 There has been a couple of setbacks during the time of the project but one by one we have been able to solve it and move on.

+To be able to log in as an admin we have prepared an account:
+user: admin@test.se
+password: password

 The requirements of the assignment is as follows (in Swedish):

 [X] Alla sidor ska vara responsiva.